 - Provide information and perspective: inform the student about the position, the mission/philosophy of the department, and your expectations for the candidate.
 Share the job description with the student and answer any questions he/she may have about the job.
 Many students expect student employment positions to be flexible; verify this when possible, or explain your reasons if the position/hours must be very structured.
 Clear expectations can eliminate possible confusion later on.

 - Bring to closure: summarize the interview and allow the student to provide or clarify previous information.
-Thank the candidate for taking the time to come in for the interview.
 Tell the student when the decision will be made and how notification will occur (phone, mail, etc.) Be sure to contact each student you interview, whether or not they are hired!

 - Ask the same questions of all candidates.